• Skip to primary navigation

 Serve phool makhana curry with poori or palak puri, kuttu puri, mint raita, and a simple side dish such as khatta meetha kaddu or masala potato fry for a wholesome no onion, no garlic meal.

-This kind of sattvic meal combination leaves a delicate trail of flavors in the taste buds and, at the same time, gives you a soul-satisfying experience.
+This kind of sattvic meal combination leaves a delicate trail of flavours in the taste buds and, at the same time, gives you a soul-satisfying experience.

-If you prefer, add ½ teaspoon of homemade garam masala to the makhana curry for the aroma and flavor.
+• If you prefer, add ½ teaspoon of homemade garam masala to the makhana curry for the aroma and flavour.

 More No Onion No Garlic Recipes